mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/administering-clusters/backup-and-restore/zookeeper/index.md

 model: /mesosphere/dcos/1.14/data.yml
 ---

-Back up the state of ZooKeeper inside a DC/OS cluster, and later restore from that backup.
+This section describes the process of backing up and restoring the state of ZooKeeper running inside a DC/OS cluster.

-You may wish to back up the ZooKeeper state of your cluster before performing an upgrade or downgrade.
-You may need to restore your cluster to a known good state if something goes wrong during an upgrade.
-It is highly recommended to backup ZooKeeper state regularly to be prepared for the worst-case scenario.
+Backing up ZooKeeper will allow you to return a cluster to a known good state.
+As such, it is highly recommended to backup ZooKeeper state regularly to be prepared for the worst-case scenario.
+When performing maintenance operations, such as an upgrade or downgrade, you may wish to back up the ZooKeeper state before beginning the maintenance.

 <p class="message--important"><strong>IMPORTANT: </strong>
 Restoring ZooKeeper from a backup should be the last resort to recover a DC/OS cluster.
 It is only applicable after confirming that the cluster has suffered permanent data loss including the ZooKeeper state.